darkCastor/fab-scrapper/README.md

 - Rust (edition 2024)
 - Cargo (Rust's package manager)
 - Internet connection to access the FAB TCG API

+## Dependencies

+- `reqwest` - For HTTP requests to the FAB TCG API
+- `chrono` - For timestamp generation in metadata files

 ## Installation